 An Idea for an Easy Valentine’s Day Vignette

-My inspiration for this Valentine’s vignette was some of the Valentine’s Day vignettes using cloches on Pinterest.
+My inspiration for this Valentine’s vignette was some of the Valentine’s Day vignettes using cloches and apothecary jars on Pinterest.

 Like this one from the amazing Leslie of My 100-Year-Old Home.
 I love how Leslie filled these large jars with felt hearts.
 A girl after my own heart.